privateprep/coding-space-website/src/pages/index.md

       Our supportive space fosters a growth mindset, grit, and the freedom to make mistakes, empowering students

-      to grow past their comfort zones
+      to grow past their comfort zones.
   - image:
       image: /img/white-board.jpg
       alt: Instructor showing code logic on a white board to a student